Deadline: Rolling: February 1 to April 15, May 1 to July 15, August 1 to October 15, November 1 to December 31

 M.S.
 Doss Foundation

-How to Apply: Organizations interested in applying for funding need to communicate via phone or email with the Grants Manager for instructions on how to apply.
+Description: The M.S.
+Doss Foundation, Inc. was founded by M.S. and Meek Lane Doss and was established in 1984.
+The Dosses had a heart for people, and the Foundation continues to give unselfishly to organizations throughout Texas, New Mexico, and Colorado.
+Organizations interested in applying for funding need to communicate via phone or email with the Grants Manager for instructions on how to apply.